-The Dr. Goris Lab at the Animal Research Center at the University of Texas is lead by Dr. Robbe Goris, a professor at UT, studying the primate visual system.
+The Dr. Goris Laboratory at the Animal Research Center at the University of Texas is lead by Dr. Robbe Goris, a professor at UT, studying the primate visual system.
 The purpose of his research is to understand the computations performed by single neurons and populations of neurons in the visual and association areas of the cerebral cortex, and express that understanding in mathematical models.

-During a recent renovation of the lab, AMBICO Limited was contracted to design and build a sliding door assembly.
+During a recent renovation of the Dr. Goris Laboratory, AMBICO Limited was contracted to design and build an acoustic sliding door assembly.
 Not only were these doors designed to slide, but they had to keep the sound from traveling through the prep room and into the hallway thus interfering with other studies happening in labs across the hall; these doors had to be acoustic.
 The doors have an acoustic STC rating of 50 but, as you can see from the photo, they have the appearance of standard sliding door products.

 STC stands for “sound transmission class” and this is the accepted method for quantifying the acoustic performance level of a product or assembly of products.
 It represents a method of measuring sound transmission loss through a barrier (ie. a door or a wall).
 The higher the STC rating, the better the sound-blocking properties of the door and seal assembly system.